Free Walking Tour Reykjavik

 - Wheelchair Accessible

-We meet up in a grassy green park, named Austurvöllur in front of the House of Parliament (Alþingi) We are easy to find on the main square with a big hand-sign.
+Meeting point is the main square Austurvöllur, in front of the House of Parliament (Alþingi) We are easy to find next to a statue of the national hero, Jón Sigurðsson.
 Make sure you don’t confuse us with other tour groups.
 Always look for the CityWalk logo.

 Our regular booking system does NOT allow bookings for more than 6 people per booking for a very good reason.
 Big groups of 6+ people can join the classic “free” walk with special permission given via e-mail through this contact form.
 If you exceed 10 people in total, we ask you to book the tour privately since we cannot accommodate you along with our regular guests.
 Please read about the Private Tour we offer.

 Payment is accepted at the end of the tour in ISK or any exchangeable currency.
-We also accept credit cards also through this link here
+We also accept payment with a card here

 The “Free” Classic tour opens for bookings roughly 5 days in advance.
 We run every day, year around, in all kinds of weather.
 We rarely take a day off over holidays.
 In case the weather is bad, we alter the tour, take shelter from wind, rain and snow as much as possible and even shorten the tour.
 CityWalk has never cancelled a tour.